Chrysler TC by Maserati: Features

 The TC featured a detachable hard top with circular, beveled-glass opera windows with a six-point latching system and a manually operated cloth lined convertible top that was available in either tan or black.
 For the 1989 model year, interior leather colors were ginger or bordeaux.
 Available exterior colors were yellow, red, or cabernet.
 The bordeaux interior was only available with the cabernet exterior, both of which were dropped in 1990 when black and white exterior colors were added along with a black leather interior.

 The TC's dash, door panels, seats, armrest, and rear fascia panels were covered in hand-stitched Italian leather.
 Inside doorjambs were finished with stainless steel panels and sill plates.
 The convertible boot, over which the hardtop rests, is a body-colored metal panel.
 A special interior storage compartment came with an umbrella, tool kit, and small spare tire that allowed the use of the full-sized trunk even with the top down.
 Standard equipment included a 10-speaker Infinity AM/FM cassette stereo, power windows, 6-way power seats, power door and trunk locks, map lights, puddle lamps, cruise control, and a tilt steering wheel.

-The only extra cost option available for the TC was a CD player that was a plug-in attachment to the standard Infinity AM/FM cassette stereo.
+The only extra cost option available for the TC was a CD player that used a plug-in attachment to the standard Infinity AM/FM cassette stereo.
 All drivetrain alternatives were no-cost options.

 A unique TC was built as a "special order" at the end of the production run for a Chrysler executive.
 It was white with a bordeaux interior and the Maserati 16V engine, the only 1991 car to have that color interior or engine.